The Dropbox Referral Program: 3900% Growth in 15 Months

 • September 2017: Dropbox boasts 33.9M registered users

-To explain, Dropbox had a user base of 100K by September 2008, a modest growth considering how competitive was the tech marketplace in that period.
+Dropbox had a user base of just 100,000 by September 2008, a relatively modest growth considering how competitive the tech marketplace was at that time.
+Major players like Microsoft were also planning to launch similar cloud storage products, making it challenging for the young startup to gain traction.

 But between 2008 and 2010, the company's user base started to double every three months, resulting in 2.8M invites sent in April 2010.